 It’s also worth noting that 32-bit versions of operating systems can’t utilize more than 4GB of RAM, even if you physically have more in your laptop.
 Thankfully, most laptops on the market have 64-bit Windows pre-installed.

 RAM and Laptop’s Performance

-If your RAM needs exceed the amount you have in your computer and you still decide to run all programs you wish at the same time, that doesn’t mean your system will automatically crash.
-Windows will use your notebook’s storage space – hard drive or solid state drive – for RAM purposes thanks to so called virtual memory technology.
-But that’ll slow down operation a lot, since reading and writing data on HDDs and SSDs is much slower in comparison with RAM’s read/write speeds.
+If your RAM needs exceed the amount you have in your computer and you still decide to run all the programs you wish at the same time, that doesn’t mean your system will automatically crash.
+Windows will use your notebook’s storage space – hard drive or solid state drive, for RAM purposes thanks to so called virtual memory technology.
+But that’ll slow down operation a lot, since reading and writing data on HDDs and SSDs is much slower in comparison to RAM’s read/write speeds.
 In the worst case scenario, the system will become completely unresponsive, so you’ll have to restart it by pressing the power button on your machine and lose unsaved documents you worked on during the session.

 On the other side, having a large RAM size in cases your usage doesn’t exceed it has no significant positive impact on overall performance of the system.
 True, having larger RAM than needed won’t hurt.
 SuperFetch technology included in Windows 7, 8, and 10 operating systems will make use of it.
 SuperFetch monitors which applications you run often and pre-loads them into free RAM space.
 This enables faster loading of commonly used software, without reducing multitasking performance of already opened programs.